In 2026, supply chain traceability is an imperative for businesses, especially for retailers and brands in the fashion and apparel industries.

 An Example of Supply Chain Traceability in Action

-Segura’s supply chain traceability tool has been pivotal to enable River Island to reach the lower tiers of its supply chain so it now has visibility of all its own branded yarn production.
+Segura’s supply chain traceability tool was pivotal to enable River Island to reach the lower tiers of its supply chain so it now has visibility of all its own branded yarn production.
 Segura’s supply chain data uses information to identify key risk areas for forced and bonded labour and carry out in depth assessments.

 Segura’s Supply Chain Traceability Software